 Racial Justice

-In Conversation with Jen
+In conversation with Jen Sungshine

 Jen Sungshine (she/her) is an artist and a facilitator by trade.
 She is the co-artistic director and co-founder of Love Intersections, a media arts collective that produces documentary, art-based films and artwork that centers the stories of QTBIPOC and other marginalized and underrepresented communities.
 She is a co-producer at the CURRENT: Feminist Electronic Arts Symposium, as well as a member of the Vancouver Artists Labour Union Cooperative (VALU CO-OP), an artist-run cooperative that helps transform labour practices in the arts and cultural sector.